fuzzylogicxx/fuzzylogic/posts/browser-support-heuristics.md

 > if the user’s browser supports CSS Grid, then you know you it also supports custom properties.

-Knowing this means that if you wrap some CSS in an `@supports(display:grid) {` then you can also safely use custom properties within that block.
+Knowing this means that if you wrap some CSS in an `@supports(display:grid)` then you can also safely use custom properties within that block.

 I love this rule of thumb!
 It saves you looking up [caniuse.com](https://caniuse.com/) for each feature and comparing the browser support.